ongardie/dissertation/README.md

-# Consensus: Briding Theory and Practice
+# Consensus: Bridging Theory and Practice

 This repository contains Diego Ongaro's PhD dissertation, *Consensus: Bridging Theory and Practice*, published by Stanford University in 2014.
 The